linB110/linB110/README.md

 **National University of Singapore (NUS)**
 - Exchange Student *(Jan 2025 – May 2025)*
-- Department of Electrical Engineering and Computer Science
+- Department of Electrical Engineering and School of Computing

 **National Yang Ming Chiao Tung University (NYCU)**
 - Graduate Program in Electrical Control Engineering